Review:

 Key Features

-- Complex characters and themes
+- Complex characters with moral dilemmas

-- Symbolism and allegory
+- Rich symbolism and allegory

 Pros

-- Thought-provoking exploration of moral issues
+- Deep and thought-provoking exploration of moral issues

 Cons